 For some time, it has been known that lack of internet-capable devices is correlated with less wealth, less access to educational opportunities, and even higher rates of housing instability.
 South Dakota is interested in purchasing new or refurbished computing devices that can be distributed to those in need.
+While mobile devices may be more convenient, the State recognizes they do not meet every need.
+To support this, the State will seek a partnership with a device refurbisher to reduce the cost for device ownership and increase offerings of laptops, desktops, and tablets.
 Partnerships with community organization that serve one or more covered populations can help reach the communities that such a program would be intended to serve.
+Device ownership may also be paired with a digital literacy and cyber security curriculums to incentivize these programs and teach proper skills for device use.